Supporting resident-centered, equitable and viable solutions

 Description

-Funding in support of the strategy, leadership and impact of resident-led efforts seeking to:
+Funding offered every spring in support of the strategy, leadership and impact of community groups’ and grassroots organizations’ efforts seeking to:

 Eligibility